How can we improve the transition from the secure estate for children and young people to the adult estate?

 Why might this be relevant?

-The project partially answers the question by focusing on the design of prison environments to improve rehabilitation outcomes, but does not provide specific solutions for the transition from the secure estate for children and young people to the adult estate.
+The project focuses on designing tools for improving rehabilitation through the architecture of prison environments, which directly addresses the question of improving the transition from the secure estate for children and young people to the adult estate.

 This proposal uses data from over 100,000 prisoner surveys conducted by Her Majesty's Chief Inspector of Prisons for England and Wales (HMIP) over the last twenty years to examine how prisoners' reports of their treatmen...